You just created a Dashlane account. Let's break down the basics and get you set up.

 Now that you've added your credentials to Dashlane, you can log in to all your web accounts with one click.

-When you visit a website, look for the dark green Dashlane D logo in the login fields (if the Dashlane logo is gray, you’re logged out or do not have that credential saved yet).
+- When you visit a website, look for the dark green Dashlane D logo in the login fields (if the Dashlane logo is gray, you’re logged out or do not have that credential saved yet).

-When you click into a field, Dashlane will display a drop-down list for you to choose the credential you want to use.
+- When you click into a field, Dashlane will display a drop-down list for you to choose the credential you want to use.

-Once you've selected the login you want, we'll autofill the password linked to it.
-For example, if you click in the "Username" field, select your email address or username and let us do the rest.
+- Once you've selected the login you want, we'll autofill the password linked to it.
+For example, if you click in the Username field, select your email address or username, and let us do the rest.

 Tired of filling in registration forms for every website you sign up for?
 Dashlane can do the legwork.

-Simply click in a field and choose a stored profile you want to use to populate the form.
+- Click in a field and choose a stored profile you want to use to populate the form.

-Dashlane will detect and autofill the fields in the form with your data.
-If nothing appears, you're probably logged out, or need to add data to the 'Personal Info' tab or the other information in the Vault section of your Dashlane app.
+- Dashlane will detect and autofill the fields in the form with your data.
+If nothing appears, you're probably logged out or need to add data to the 'Personal Info' tab or the other information in the Vault section of your Dashlane app.

-When you connect Dashlane to all of your devices, you're able to add, access and manage credentials from anywhere and any device.
+When you connect Dashlane to all of your devices, you're able to add, access, and manage credentials from anywhere and any device.
 Click below to get Dashlane on your desired devices.

-I want Dashlane on my desktop
+- I want Dashlane on my computer

 Update any weak or reused passwords, and let Dashlane do the hard work of remembering complex, unique passwords for all of your accounts.
 We have a few tools that will help you do this.

 - Password Changer gives you the option to automatically change passwords for compatible accounts in seconds.

 - Password Health lets you see your overall password health score and a detailed breakdown of your compromised, reused, and weak passwords.
 Learn more about how to use Dashlane to find out how secure you are.